jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Use of the keywords break, continue and return **SHOULD** be avoided.

-**Rationale:** Using break, continue or return decreases readability because the end of the function is not always reached.
+**Rationale:** Using break, continue or return decreases readability because the end of the function/loop is not always reached.
 By avoiding these keywords, the flow of the code remains clear.
-However, these keywords can be useful to reduce complexity and improve performance.
+However, these keywords can occasionally be useful to reduce complexity and improve performance, hence a recommendation level of should applies and they may be used (with developer justification) in certain situations.

 DO:
 ```matlab